Ma Der Lao Kitchen

 With Ma Der, Jeff and Jeslyn are celebrating their family's Lao heritage.

 “Jeff and Jeslyn actually shopped at my store when they were little kids.
 Their mom would always come by,” says owner Hai Luong, who recalls seeing the two playing on the rice pallets with other kids while their parents shopped.
-It wasn’t until Jeff grew up and launched his food truck that he approached Luong as a stockist.
-Later, Luong supplied Jeff with specialty food items like a crab paste that is a key ingredient in Ma Der’s papaya salad.
+It wasn’t until Jeff grew up and launched his food truck that he approached Luong for help sourcing ingredients.
+For Ma Der, Luong supplied Jeff with specialty food items like a crab paste that is key in the menu's papaya salad.
 Luong was also instrumental in bringing Beerlao, a range of Lao-made beers, to Ma Der, which is now the only restaurant in Oklahoma to carry the beverage.

 According to Luong, Jeff is one of the first chefs of Asian descent in Oklahoma City to open a restaurant not out of necessity or survival, but to celebrate and uplift his heritage cuisine.
 “We're starting to see more [young] people taking initiative,” says Luong.
 “That next generation is having their own ideas and going in with the right set of skills.”
 Luong, who is Vietnamese American, notes that there has long been a sense of friendship between Oklahoma City’s Vietnamese and Lao communities.
-“We’ve been kind of side by side—to a point where my parents, who started the store, actually can speak Laotian.”
-Jeff’s successful launch of Ma Der is a win for the city’s entire Southeast Asian restaurant community.
+“We’ve been kind of side by side—to a point where my parents, who started the store, actually can speak Laotian,” he tells me, adding that he considers Jeff’s successful launch of Ma Der a win for the city’s entire Southeast Asian restaurant community.
 “I can cheer on the sidelines and root for him, and I feel proud.”

 The cocktails at Ma Der all feature Lao and Southeast Asian flavors.

 Like Jeff, Jeslyn was once firmly set on a path far from food.
 As early as Jeff’s first food truck, Jeslyn, who was still in high school at the time, would stop by after class and on weekends to help out.
 However, she was interested in photography and, after graduating college, relocated to Oregon to begin her career.
-When Jeff was prepping to launch his food truck, Jeslyn came home to Oklahoma City to help him—and wound up falling in love with the service industry and the food-and-drinks universe.
+When Jeff was prepping to launch his food truck, Jeslyn came home to Oklahoma City to help him—and wound up falling in love with the food service industry.
 At Gun Izakaya, beverage director Ryan Goodman began teaching Jeslyn cocktail technique and theory, which she quickly soaked up.
 After building a foundation in mixology, she started pushing creative boundaries.
 “She does stuff that I would never think of,” says Goodman of Jeslyn’s inventiveness behind the bar.
-“My whole bar program really relies on the flavors from Laos, and I try to bring them out as much as I can,” says Jeslyn.
-In addition to the Little Dragon cocktail, she developed her own version of an old fashioned, with cognac, rye, and coconut syrup.
+For Ma Der, in addition to the Little Dragon cocktail, Jeslyn developed her own version of an old fashioned with cognac, rye, and coconut syrup.
 Cognac, she notes, became a popular spirit in Laos after the country’s colonization by the French.
+“My whole bar program really relies on the flavors from Laos, and I try to bring them out as much as I can,” she says.

 “He thinks there is an untold story there, a story that needs to be heard, that needs to be shared,” says The Oklahoman’s food editor Dave Cathey, who has reviewed Ma Der.
 “I’d had laab, and I’d had papaya salad, because there are a number of Thai restaurants around the city—not knowing that those are actually Lao dishes.
 I’m like a lot of people, I had had Lao food without knowing it, before [Jeff] started really emphasizing it.”